-- 7.1 The HIDB will hold its inaugural meeting on 11 November 2021.
-Growth Board members, Chief Officers and Heads of Planning Services have been invited to represent the board.
-Subscription levels are very good demonstrating the high levels of industry interest in engaging with this new consultative body. - 7.2 The proposed Terms of Refence (ToR) for the HIDB are attached at Appendix 2 (marked as draft) to this report. - 8 Update on Place Narrative, Branding and Communications - 8.1 A further series of external events will take place this autumn to update stakeholders/partners on activity over the past 12 months and future priorities.
-These livestreamed panel discussions, sponsored by Willmott Dixon, are scheduled to take place on 1 November 2021, 2 December 2021 and 13 January 2022 as follows:
+- 7.1 The HIDB held its inaugural meeting on 11 November 2021.
+Growth Board members, Chief Officers and Heads of Planning Services were invited to represent the board.
+Subscription levels were very good, demonstrating the high levels of industry interest in engaging with this new consultative body. - 7.2 The proposed Terms of Refence (ToR) for the HIDB are attached at Appendix 2 to this report.

+8 Update on Place Narrative, Branding and Communications

+8.1 A further series of external events took place over the autumn to update stakeholders/partners on activity over the past 12 months and future priorities.
+These livestreamed panel discussions, sponsored by Willmott Dixon, were scheduled to take place on 1 November 2021, 2 December 2021 and 13 January 2022, as follows: